 The acquisition and analysis of diverse research data is central to many sustainability professions.
 Students in the Sustainability major and minor programs at Florida Tech complete an 8-month Senior Capstone Research Project.
-These student projects are presented as research posters each spring at the Northrop-Grumman Engineering and Science Showcase.
+These student projects are presented as professional research posters each spring at the Northrop-Grumman Engineering and Science Showcase.

 Research often aids the identification and implementation of best practices - optimal routines to improve system efficiency.
 Sustainability research requires skills in many potential career fields (examples include sustainable building design, carbon accounting, conservation of threatened species, renewable energy engineering, business and social equity, geographic information systems, etc.).
 Additional information on research activities at Florida Tech is available.

 Companies, non-profits, academia, and government employers seek sustainability professionals to research and refine systems management to improve long-term resilience.
 Examples of such jobs are in Sustainability FAQs.